 In a further commitment to the ‘beauty’, of it’s sake all of Nanbu Biji’s overseas exports now carry vegan certification, the world’s first vegan-certified Japanese sake, and it’s Umeshu (plum sake) is one of the few in the category to be kosher certified.

-Today the brewery has a total team of around 40 people, a quarter of working directly on the brewing, all employed from the local community.
+Today the brewery has a total team of around 40 people, a quarter of whom work directly on the brewing, and all are employed from the local community.

-The formidable Toji (head brewer) Junji Matsumori is a member of the founding Junji family and supervises the entire brewery building management, including the team and commercial responsibilities.
-Supported by the ‘Director of Product’, Makoto Tamura, the pair are responsible for the breweries ingredient choices, brewing techniques and overall quality of output.
+The formidable Toji (head brewer) Junji Matsumori is a member of the founding Junji family and supervises the entire brewery operation, including the team and commercial responsibilities.
+Supported by the ‘Director of Product’, Makoto Tamura, the pair are responsible for the brewery’s ingredient choices, brewing techniques and overall quality of output.
 Both are certified members of the respected Nanbu Toji Guild.